Reaching a Consensus in Predictive Loops: Introduction

-\begin{itemize}[topsep=0pt, itemsep=0pt] \item \emph{Performativity acts as a homogenizing force in networks.} By echoing expressed opinions, predictive systems can amplify the homogenizing effect of peer interaction.
-We demonstrate this at the example of perfect prediction.
-In particular, for our model, we prove that under natural assumptions on the network, the variance of opinions at equilibrium is negatively correlated with the platform susceptibility of individuals.
-Notably, in the limit of high susceptibility, a consensus is reached.
-This consensus emerges for any connected simple graph with arbitrary peer susceptibility, and without the need for a primitivity assumption.
-This stands in contrast with classical results in networks that cannot explain consensus under these conditions.~\looseness=-1 \item \emph{Performativity offers pathways for peer influence beyond the network topology.} By aggregating data, extrapolating it to unobserved individual, and offering personalized predictions, information can flow through the platform absent any social connections.
-At the example of mean estimation with limited information we prove how individuals who are not susceptible to peer influence can indirectly be impacted by the opinions of their peers through model predictions.
-Furthermore, homogenizing dynamics within subcommunities can impact the entire population. \item \emph{Peer-platform dynamics amplify platform control.} Similar to amplifying peer dynamics, predictive systems can also amplify the effect of interventions at the node-level.
-This also applies to targeted actions by the platform.
-In particular, with a simple platform policy we showcase how deviations from perfect prediction for a single individual impact equilibrium opinions across the population.
-Notably, the influence spreads to individuals who are not susceptible to platform influence, in a way that would be underestimated by standard influence maximization results. \end{itemize}
+\begin{itemize}[topsep=0pt, itemsep=0pt] \item \emph{Predictive loops as an explanation for consensus.} We show that by echoing expressed opinions, performative predictions can act as a homogenizing force in networks.
+For our model we prove that under natural assumptions on the network, the variance of opinions at equilibrium is negatively correlated with the susceptibility of individuals to platform influence, or, in other words, the strength of performativity.
+Notably, in the limit of high platform susceptibility, a consensus is reached.
+This consensus emerges beyond primitive graphs and despite stubbornness during peer interactions---standard conditions under which classical results in networks would suggest disagreement.~\looseness=-1 \item \emph{Performativity as a pathway for peer influence.} We illustrate how extrapolating predictions to unobserved individuals can induce consensus under even weaker conditions on the network.
+In particular, we prove that it is sufficient for information to flow in the observed subgroup for a consensus to emerge across the entire population, again, in the limit of high platform susceptibility.
+The reason is that individuals who are not susceptible to peer influence can indirectly be impacted by the opinions of their peers through model predictions.
+We offer a lower bound on this performativity-mediated spillover effect unique to predictive loops.
+Similar in vein, we show how interventions targeted at a single individual impact equilibrium opinions across the entire population in a way that is correlated with the strength of performativity. \end{itemize} Both of these take-aways constitutes an important conceptual deviation from standard theories of networks and showcase performativity as an important qualifying factor in social dynamics.

-We support our results with simulations of parametric learning settings on social network data and conclude with a discussion of future work.
-We hope our model and insights can spark further studies of performative feedback loops in social networks.
-We look forward to the insights, methods, and applications it enables.